Back to all articles

 Olympic Triathlon Training Plans

-Training for an Olympic triathlon is a step up in terms of volume and intensity.
+Training for an Olympic triathlon is a step up in terms of workout volume and intensity.

 2. Striking the Balance: Intensity vs. Volume